SashaPatsel/coding-drills/zombieGame-Constructors/README.md

 - Name: The name of a weapon or zombie
 - Reach: The number of zombies a gun can potentially damage in a given round
 - Attack: a range of possible damage.
 Damage is an array with two indices.
 The first is the minimum amount of damage a zombie or weapon can do.
 The second is the maximum amount of damage a zombie or weapon can do.
-- accuracy: The chance (in percentage) a weapon has of being on target.
+- accuracy: The chance (in percentage) a weapon or zombie has of being on target.
 - Uses: The amount of rounds a weapon can be used.
 - Health: The amoun of health a zombie or hero has remaining.
-- Agility: The chance (in percentage) a zombie has of dodging an attack from a weapon.

 ### Instructions
 Follow the steps below to complete the assignment.
 There is a lot of code, but if you follow these steps, you should be able to navigate through it without doing a deep-dive into the code original.js.